speezepearson/browsergui/README.md

 Examples
 --------

 Here are a few short demos, to give you a taste of what this GUI framework looks like.
+(You can close/reopen the browser window at any time; Ctrl-C will stop the server.)

 - Hello world: